serverless/serverless/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Q1: Provide link to corresponding issue

+• If PR *partially* addresses issue, ensure to rename "Closes" to "Addresses" ("Closes" term will automatically close an issue on PR merge)
-Note: Remove this section if it's documentation update or obvious bug fix that has no corresponding issue.
-In such case provide a short description of made changes
+• If it's a documentation update or obvious bug fix that has no corresponding issue, replace this line with short description of made changes
 -->

 Closes: #{ISSUE_NUMBER}